athomasliz/Notesaurus/docs/java/core.md

 1. Each code block has its own scope.
 1. Code block can contain another code block.
 1. Inner block can reference variables of outer block, but not vice versa.
-1. Scope for different type of varibles
+1. Scope for different type of variables
     - Local variable: In scope from declaration to the end of the block.
     - Method parameters: In scope for the duration of the method.
     - Instance variable: In scope from declaration until the object is eligible for gc.
     - Class variable: In scope from declaration to end of the program.
 ### Garbage collection
 1. For details, refers to [JVM section](jvm.md).
-1. System.gc() is not guranteed to do anything.
+1. System.gc() is not guaranteed to do anything.
 JVM can ignore it.

 ## Operators
 1. An **operator** is a special symbol or operation that can be applied to operands.